Hertfordshire Youth Orienteering Competitor Information

 The Orange course is around 3.5km in length and provides a greater navigational challenge.
 Skilled navigators can risk taking shorter routes away from paths and line features while there will usually be easier, safer but longer routes between controls.
 Very skilled juniors might complete the course in just over 30 minutes while inexperienced participants can expect to take an hour or more.
 Inexperienced participants should therefore arrive early so they can take the earlier start slots.
 A compass, and knowing how to use one, is recommended.

 Youngsters tackling the Orange course with no previous experience of orienteering will find it very challenging, and should be prepared to be patient as they develop their skills.
-They have an option of running down for their first few events, in which case 118% of their running time on the Yellow course will be used for Youth League scoring.
+They have an option of running down for their first few events.
+In which they will sore 75% points.

 Timing